Published · By Matthew Berliant, LCSW

 Cognitive Behavioral Therapy (CBT) for Interpersonal Patterns

-CBT helps you examine the assumptions you bring into relationships ('If I disagree, they'll leave,' 'My needs are too much') and test them against reality.
-Over time, more accurate beliefs lead to less reactive, more honest conversations.
+CBT helps you examine the assumptions you bring into relationships ('If I disagree, they'll leave,' 'My needs are too much,' 'They're doing this on purpose') and test them against reality.
+More accurate beliefs lead to less reactive, more honest conversations.